Nana (manga): Other characters

+Kōichi is a waiter at the Jackson's Burger restaurant.
+He is friendly with Hachi, Junko, and Shōji, who all curiously address him by his full name.

+Production

+Manga author Ai Yazawa was asked to create two one-shots to accompany the launch of Shueisha's Cookie manga magazine, and she decided to make both stories related to each other so that they would be easier to read in case they were picked up for serialization.
+Yazawa stated that while creating I'm No Angel in the early 1990s, she had wanted to draw a story centered on a rockabilly band.
+For Nana, she decided to focus on a punk band instead because she had already drawn one of the main characters for I'm No Angel with a pompadour.
+The series prominently features the brand Vivienne Westwood, as Yazawa herself is a fan of the brand.
+Some outfits featured in the series are clothing from her personal collection.

+Nana ran in Cookie for 84 chapters, until May 26, 2009 (July 2009 issue), and in June of that same year it was announced that the series would be put on hiatus due to Yazawa falling ill.
+Yazawa returned from the hospital in early April 2010, but it was unspecified when or if she would resume the manga.
+During Yazawa's 2022 art exhibition, she expressed interest in continuing the series once she could.

 Media

 Manga

 Written and illustrated by Ai Yazawa, Nana first appeared as a two-part prologue in 1999 in Shueisha's Cookie manga magazine (volumes 1 and 2), a sister magazine of Ribon.
-Initially, Yazawa was asked to create two one-shots to accompany the launch of Cookie, and she decided to make both stories related to each other so that they would be easier to read in case they were picked up for serialization.
-Yazawa stated that while creating I'm No Angel in the early 1990s, she had wanted to draw a story centered on a rockabilly band.
-For Nana, she decided to focus on a punk band instead because she had already drawn one of the main characters for I'm No Angel with a pompadour.

-Nana was later serialized in Cookie, starting on May 26, 2000 (July 2000 issue), when it was relaunched as a monthly magazine.
-Nana ran in the magazine for 84 chapters, until May 26, 2009 (July 2009 issue), and in June of that same year it was announced that the series would be put on hiatus due to Yazawa falling ill.
-Yazawa returned from the hospital in early April 2010, but it was not specified when or if she would resume the manga.
-During Yazawa's 2022 art exhibition, she expressed interest in continuing the series once she is able to.
+Nana later started its regular serialization in Cookie on May 26, 2000 (July 2000 issue), when it was relaunched as a monthly magazine.
+The series went on an indefinite hiatus after Chapter 84, published on May 26, 2009.
 The individual chapters of Nana have been collected by Shueisha into 21 tankōbon volumes, published under the Ribon Mascot Comics Cookie imprint, between May 15, 2000, and March 13, 2009.
 Its latest four chapters have not been published in a tankōbon volume.
 In addition to Nana, each volume features a short bonus comic called Junko's Room (淳子の部屋, Junko no Heya), featuring Junko as the owner of a bar, with characters from Yazawa's works making guest appearances.

 Nana is licensed for English-language release in North America by Viz Media.
 It was serialized in Viz Media's manga anthology Shojo Beat, premiering in the July 2005 debut issue and continuing until the August 2007 issue.
 The 21 volumes were published between December 6, 2005, and July 6, 2010.
 Viz Media added the series to its Viz Manga digital service in May 2023.
-On January 24, 2025, Viz Media announced that it will publish the series in a 2-in-1 omnibus edition starting in Q4 of the same year.
+On January 24, 2025, Viz Media announced that it would publish the series in a 2-in-1 omnibus edition, under the title Nana 25th Anniversary Edition.
+The first volume was released on October 21, 2025.

-Nana prominently features the brand Vivienne Westwood, as Yazawa herself is a fan of the brand.
-Some outfits featured in the series are clothing from her personal collection.